FREQUENTLY ASKED QUESTIONS ABOUT DHDP RE-IGNITION

 When do you expect funding for programs for new research initiatives to be available?

 Part of the next phase will be undertaking a request for proposals to support the development and delivery of new and existing research programs (Catalyst, AI Chairs, DHDP RFPs).
-This will commence early in 2024.
+This will commence in the fall of 2024.
 This is one of our immediate priorities with the resumption of the next phase.